How To Make A Tabletop Ironing Board in 8 Steps

 If excess padding and fabric are hanging out on the underside, use a pair of scissors or sharp razor to trim them away.

-See also Where to Buy Ironing Board Covers -- A Guide
+See also How to Avoid Ironing -- An Expert Guide

 Be careful not to cut the glued or stapled part.
 Leave some inches of material on the board underside so it doesn’t pull off with use.